An Action Language for Multi-Agent Domains: Foundations: Related Work and Discussion

+As we discussed in Section~\ref{sec:updatemodel}, each action occurrence in \mastar{} corresponds to an update model.
+As such, any \mastar{} domain could be represented as a theory in update model language.
+Since each action occurrence is associated with a pointed Kripke structure, it follows that, theoretically, we might need \emph{infinitely many formulae} for representing a \mastar{} domain.
+The next example shows that we need an exponential number of update models to describe an action with linear number of ``indirect effects'' in \mastar{} domain.

+\begin{example} Let us consider, for example, the action occurrence {\it peek$\langle A \rangle$} from domain $D_1$.
+To describe different scenarios related to this action occurrence, we need to have an update model for all of the following cases: \begin{list}{$\bullet$}{\topsep=1pt \parsep=0pt \itemsep=1pt} \item Both $B$ and $C$ are looking; \item Either $B$ or $C$ is looking but not both; and \item Both $B$ and $C$ are not looking. \end{list} In our approach, the above example is specified in a very different way: the action is about sensing $head$ (or $tail$).
+The agents who sense it, who observe the sensing take place, and who are oblivious can be specified directly or can be specified indirectly in terms of \emph{conditions,} such as which agents are near the sensing, which ones are watching from far, and which ones are looking away, respectively.
+As such, to specify all four cases, we write

+It is easy to see that if we have $n$ agents and agent $A$ executes the action $peek$ then if we want to include the various possibilities in the finite set of action models that can be used for planning in the context of \cite{BolanderA11}, we will need $2^{n-1}$ action models for specifying all possible consequences of $peek\langle A \rangle$.
+On the other hand, we only need $n-1$ statements of the form \eqref{pobserves} in the action specification part, as the set of looking(X) in our framework is part of the state. \end{example}

+It is easy to see that similar conclusions can be made with regards to an occurrence of a world-altering action or an announcing action.
+In summary, we can say that to represent a \mastar{} domain $D$ in the action model language, an exponential number of action models is needed.
+This advantage of \mastar{} can also be seen in representing and reasoning about action sequences.
+We observe that extensions of DEL have been proposed to address this issue in~\cite{Bolander14} and \cite{EngesserMNT18}.

-\paragraph{Narratives and Dynamic Evolution of Multi-agent Actions:} Let us consider a scenario with two agents $A$ and $B$.
+\paragraph{Narratives and Dynamic Evolution of Multi-agent Actions} Let us consider a scenario with two agents $A$ and $B$.
 Initially, agent $B$ is looking at agent $A$.
 Agent $A$ lifts a block and, after some time, agent $A$ puts down the block.
-Some time later, agent $B$ is distracted while agent $A$ again lifts the block.
+Some time later, agent $B$ is distracted, say by $A$, and then agent $A$ again lifts the block.

 In our formulation, this narrative can be formalized by first describing the initial situation, and then describing the sequence of actions that occurred, which for this example is: